foo-software/foo-api/packages/foo-api-docs/docs/lighthouse-check-github-action/configuration.md

 # Configuration

-GitHub Actions are configured by populating [inputs](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#inputs) consumed by the GitHub Action and utilizing [outputs](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#outputs) provided by the GitHub Action as needed.
+GitHub Actions are configured by populating [inputs](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#inputs) consumed by the GitHub Action and utilizing [outputs](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#outputs) provided by the GitHub Action.
 This section documents Lighthouse Check GitHub Action inputs and outputs.

 See [the examples section](/docs/lighthouse-check-github-action/examples) to see the various ways one can configure Lighthouse Check GitHub Action.